eferreirafilho/gazebo_3D_pathplanning/README.md

 #
-UAV simulation in gazebo
+# UAV simulation in gazebo

-Uses the UAV and its dependencies: http://github.com/RAFALAMAO/hector-quadrotor-noetic
+Uses the UAV repository and its dependencies: http://github.com/RAFALAMAO/hector-quadrotor-noetic

-To launch the UAV and gazebo world: roslaunch hector_quadrotor_demo outdoor_church.launch
+# To launch the UAV and gazebo world:
+roslaunch hector_quadrotor_demo outdoor_church.launch

-To build the PRM from pcd:
+# To build the PRM from pcd:

 run file load_pcd.py
   - generates milestones